Maximal curves with respect to quadratic extensions over finite fields: Different characterizations of Hallouin-Perret-maximality

-Theorem 2.1 of \cite{AHL} also states that there is equality if and only if the $\alpha_j$'s are equal.
-Since the characteristic polynomial $f_{\Jac(X)}$ of the Jacobian of $X$ is the reciprocal polynomial of the $L$-polynomial $L_X(T)$ of $X$, Proposition \ref{Alpha} leads to the following statement. \begin{proposition} Let $X$ be a curve of genus $g$ defined over ${\mathbb F}_q$.
-Then $X$ is a DM-curve if and only if the number of rational points of the Jacobian $\Jac(X)$ of $X$ attains the upper bound (\ref{Bound_AHL}), namely
+with equality if and only if the $\alpha_j$'s are equal.
+Theorem 2.1 of \cite{AHL} together with Proposition \ref{Alpha} lead to the following statement.

+\begin{proposition} Let $X$ be a curve of genus $g$ defined over ${\mathbb F}_q$.
+Then $X$ is a Hallouin-Perret-maximal curve if and only if the number of rational points of the Jacobian $\Jac(X)$ of $X$ attains the upper bound (\ref{Bound_AHL}), namely

 \end{proposition}